Eddie Buckingham

 Eddie Buckingham is a fictional character from the Australian soap opera Neighbours, played by Bob La Castra.
 He made his first screen appearance during the episode broadcast on 3 April 1990.
-La Castra created the character for himself after he was told that casting him the soap would be difficult due to his ethnic background.
+La Castra created the character for himself after he was told that casting him in the soap would be difficult due to his ethnic background.
 Eddie was introduced during a series of episodes set in London.
 He befriends Madge Bishop (Anne Charleston) and Harold Bishop (Ian Smith), and later travels to Australia to visit them.
 While he is in the country, Eddie lives with the Bishops and runs a food stall.
 He is portrayed as bright, street wise, and a "typical cockney lovable rogue".
 The character was written out of the soap when the producers decided to focus on family-oriented drama, and Eddie departed on 28 September 1990.

 Creation and casting

 After La Castra finished working on children's television series Wombat in 1989, he sent an audition tape to Neighbours.
+He thought Neighbours should employ an English actor due to the show's popularity in the UK, and the fact that he is black would also add to the storyline.
 La Castra received a call back, but he was told by producers that his ethnicity would make casting him difficult.
-The actor decided to use his background as a writer to create his own character, Eddie Buckingham.
+He decided to use his background as a writer to create his own character, Eddie Buckingham.
 La Castra said "I was initially told the part would have been easier to cast if I were Vietnamese, but I lived in a normal street with normal people so I wrote myself in."
+At the time, producers had been looking to replace the recently departed Henry Ramsay (Craig McLachlan) and believed Eddie would be a suitable replacement.
 La Castra told Nicola Murphy of TV Week that he went into shock when he learned that he had been hired by Neighbours.
 The producers asked La Castra to keep his casting a secret for ten weeks before he appeared on-screen.
 The actor commented "It was agony because I was busting to tell my friends.
 It's not much fun celebrating on your own!"
-Eddie was La Castra's first serious television role.
+However, he did tell his foster mother, who had to wait 18 months to see his first episode air in the UK.
+Neighbours marks La Castra's first major television role, and he was contracted for one year.
+He made his first appearance in April 1990.